alexandraalday/FlappyRick/README.md

 **PLANNED FEATURES:**
 - Remove difficulty slider and convert to levels that increase in difficulty.
 - Save scores to server automatically on GAME OVER.
 Remove need for user to manually save their score.
-- Allow fopr levels to be replayed instead of starting over entirely.
+- Allow for levels to be replayed instead of starting over entirely.
 - Sound can be toggled on/off
 - Add scream mode, where users can move Rick by yelling and making other inhuman noises.